PHILIPS SGS203

 These Philips SGS203s are in the Homebase and halfords car park in Staines.
 Sadly, a few of them are cobbed with a LED COB lamp, but others still run on a SON lamp.

-Also, these ones don’t work sadly, and it is probably because they have been switched off, or the controller for them doesn’t work.
+These didn’t work a while ago, but the controller was probably broken, however, they now work again and they all dayburn.
 They are on a green CU column, with the Most bizarre looking bracket.
 These also have a badly yellowed bowl.
 A fun fact about the Homebase and Halfords car park is that because there is a Halfords there, whenever I go to Homebase or Halfords, I have a look in the car park for old car light bulbs!
 I have actually found quite a few in there!

 A single-armed column